sfigg/commercialization-public/customize/enterprise/shell-launcher.md

 ## Set your custom shell

 Modify the following PowerShell script as appropriate and run the script on the device.

-> [!Note]
-> The script below includes examples of multiple configuration options, including removing a custom shell and disabling Shell Launcher.
-It is not intended to be run as-is.

 ```PowerShell
 # Check if shell launcher license is enabled